 Tuesday marked the last of two spring-training games featuring the Blue Jays and Milwaukee Brewers at Olympic Stadium, the last home of the Montreal Expos.
 When the Blue Jays’ annual visit rolls around, it prompts plenty of nostalgia for the Expos and talks of whether MLB will ever return to the city.
 While there is still a lot of work to do in Montreal, it feels as though recent momentum could help push discussions of MLB’s return forward.

-The Montreal Group—led by Charles Bronfman, son of original Expos owner Stephen Bronfman—has steadily been making progress, commissioning economic studies and touting the city’s success as an international trade center.
+The Montreal Group—led by Stephen Bronfman, son of original Expos owner Charles Bronfman—has steadily been making progress, commissioning economic studies and touting the city’s success as an international trade center.
 Just last month, one of the bigger breakthroughs in the group’s effort came to light, as it was revealed that a site at Peel Basin, just off downtown Montreal, was being targeted as the preferred location for a project that could include a new ballpark.

 While the preferred location for a new ballpark has been revealed, the Montreal Group still must obtain the site, which is under control of the federal government.
 To that end, it has registered as lobbyists in order to negotiate a sale or transfer for a new ballpark and Bronfman recently indicated that those discussions are moving along.